-Another line of research tries to capture the associational dimension of public participation.
-Some of the earliest work in this area emerged from research on microcredit programs that documented how women's participation in group-based activities in Bangladesh had the serendipitous impact of improving their ability to negotiate contraceptive access, both through negotiation with their spouse and through navigating health systems (Schuler & Hashemi 1994).
-Volunteering as health activists in Iran (Hoodfar 2010), unionizing via self-employed women's association in India (Mehra 1997) and participation in micro-credit institutions (Hashemi et al 1996, Sanyal 2014) have been shown to be important markers for increased agency.
-However, data on associational aspects of women's agency are not usually collected in standardized surveys.
+Another line of research, drawing on literature on social movements, tries to capture the associational dimension of public participation.
+Some of the earliest work in this area emerged from research on micro-credit programs that documented how women's participation in group-based activities in Bangladesh had the serendipitous impact of improving their ability to negotiate contraceptive access, both through negotiation with their spouse and through navigating health systems (Schuler and Hashemi 1994).
+Volunteering as health activists in Iran (Hoodfar 2010), unionizing via the Self-Employed Women's Association in India (Mehra 1997), and participation in micro-credit institutions (Hashemi et al. 1996, Sanyal 2014) have been shown to be important markers for facilitating increased agency.
+However, data on women's participation in social movements and civic associations aimed at capturing the associational aspects of women's agency are not usually collected in standardized surveys.